simp/simp-packer/README.md

   through `server29.domain.name`, and `ws31.domain.name` to `ws39.domain.name`.
   - Each host's IP and MAC will match the hostname's number: e.g., `server21` will have the IP `X.X.X.21` and the MAC address `XX:XX:XX:XX:XX:21`.
-- FIXME: (verify what everything means) The default password for everything is `P@ssw0rdP@ssw0rd`.
-You can change the default in `vars.json` with `new_password`.
-However, at this time, there is no mechanism to change the LDAP Password.
+- The default password for the `root` and `simp` user accounts is `P@ssw0rdP@ssw0rd`.
+  - You can override this in `vars.json` by setting `new_password`.
+  - At this time, there is no mechanism to change the LDAP Password.
 - The SIMP server is configured to be an LDAP server:
   - The `basedn` will match the `packer.yaml`'s `domain` (or use the default).
   - Basic LDAP users are included: `user1`, `user2`, `admin1`, `admin2`